UV Printing for POD Sellers: What Podbase Data Shows

 Personalized Wood and Acrylic Signs

-These include small desk signs, plaques, and custom coasters.
-You print names, quotes, dates, or business logos on natural or painted surfaces.
+Small desk signs, plaques, and custom coasters.
+Names, quotes, dates, or business logos UV-printed on natural or painted surfaces.

 Best For: Sellers in the wedding, corporate gift, and home decor niches.
 Small signs have low shipping costs and high markup potential.